paperjs/woods/README.md

 Please note: early days yet, expect things to be broken.
 Happy to receive your feedback.

-Terminology:

-*   A Tree is a site (Do we even need multiple sites?
-Hm.)
-*   A Branch is a page, which can contain other Branches
-*   Leaves are fields taken from Markdown files with optional parse functions

 Features:

 *   DOM like structure with parents and children